-- Vehicle should be placed onto the lift with rear tire in the wheel vise in order to successfully perform this procedure. - For XB12S with interactive exhaust systems see 7.6 INTERACTIVE EXHAUST SYSTEM (XB12S). - Disconnect fuel pump and run vehicle until it is out of fuel.
+Vehicle should be placed onto the lift with rear tire in the wheel vise in order to successfully perform this procedure.

+Disconnect fuel pump and run vehicle until it is out of fuel.
 See 4.40 FUEL PUMP.

-- This step is always performed in order to purge fuel lines. - The connection for fuel pump is just above the pump located at the rear of the fuel tank on the left side of the vehicle. - Drain oil tank.
+- This step is always performed in order to purge fuel lines. - The connection for fuel pump is just above the pump located at the rear of the fuel tank on the left side of the vehicle. - 2.
+Drain oil tank.